User-centric Performance Optimization with Remote Radio Head Cooperation in C-RAN: Problem Solving

 \subsection{Computing the Optimum for Given CoMP Selection}

 In this subsection, we show that solving \textit{MaxD} with fixed CoMP selection amounts to solving an iterated function.
 In mathematics, an iterated function is a function from some set to the set itself.
 Solving an iterated function lies on finding a fixed point of it.
 The problem is formulated in~\eqref{eq:max2} below, in which $\R_j$ ($j\in\J$) and $\J_i$ ($i\in\R$) are given.
+The problem in~\eqref{eq:max2} is exactly \textit{MaxD} under fixed CoMP selection $\bm{\kappa}$.